lexibank/vanuatuvoices/README.md

 ## How to cite

+If you use these data please cite
+- the original source
+  > Lana Takau, Tom Fitzpatrick, Mary Walworth, Aviva Shimelman, Sandrine Bessis, Tom Ennever, Iveth Rodriguez, Hans-Jörg Bibiko, Daria Dërmaku, Murray Garde, Marie-France Duhamel, Giovanni Abete, Laura Wägerle, Kaitip W. Kami, Tihomir Rangelov, & Russell Gray.
+(2025).
+Vanuatu Voices (v1.4.1) [Data set].
+Zenodo. https://doi.org/10.5281/zenodo.4309140
-If you use these data please cite this dataset using the DOI of the [particular released version](../../releases/) you were using
+- the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description